isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 ## Creating a publish job {#creating-a-publish-job}

-Create a publish job to publish assets you have uploaded to Dynamic Media Classic servers but chose not to automatically published them yet.
-You can perform a one-time publish job or schedule jobs to recur on a regular basis.
+Create a publish job to publish assets you have uploaded to Dynamic Media Classic servers but choose not to automatically published them yet.
+You can perform a one-time publish job or schedule jobs to recur regularly.
 Dynamic Media Classic offers advanced publishing options for publishing to specific servers and options for republishing assets that have already been published.

-**To create a publish job**
+**To create a publish job:**

-1. On the Global Navigation bar, click **Publish**.
+1. On the Global Navigation bar, click **[!UICONTROL Publish]**.
 1. In the Publish dialog box, choose whether you want a one-time or recurring publish job.

    See [Creating a one-time publish job](publishing-files.md#creating_a_one_time_publish_job) and [Creating a recurring publish job](publishing-files.md#creating_a_recurring_publish_job).